Chris Stigall

-Stigall also fills in for nationally syndicated hosts Michael Savage, Rusty Humphries, Lou Dobbs, Fred Thompson, Jerry Doyle and Steve Malzberg.
-He has also been a contributor to Andrew Breitbart's website BigHollywood, Philly Magazine, American Spectator and the Platte County Landmark.
+In December of 2024, it was announced that Stigall would launch a nationally-syndicated show on the Salem Radio Network in January of 2025, hosting the morning show from 6 to 9 AM EST. He will replace Hugh Hewitt, whose show moved to the 3 to 6 PM slot in order to replace Sebastian Gorka, who left Salem to join the second Trump administration.

+Education and early career

-A graduate of Northwest Missouri State University, in college, Stigall studied comedy writing and television production as an intern with “Late Show with David Letterman” in New York.
-Professionally, Stigall has also served as a representative and press assistant to U.S. Congressman Sam Graves (MO-06) as well as working in Kansas City radio since 1999.
+Stigall graduated from Northwest Missouri State University, where he studied comedy writing and television production as an intern with the Late Show with David Letterman in New York.
+Professionally, Stigall has also served as a representative and press assistant to U.S. Congressman Sam Graves (MO-06), and later went on to work in Kansas City radio in 1999.

+Career

 In 2009, Stigall was selected as the master of ceremonies at the Mayor’s Christmas Tree lighting ceremony.

 On November 18, 2010, WPHT in Philadelphia announced that Stigall will be anchoring its morning show focused on "local and national policy, the economy, the biggest news stories and issues that affect all Philadelphians, coupled with interviews of the day’s news and decision makers."

 On March 6, 2019, Stigall and WPHT ended their broadcast partnership after 8-plus years, according to insiders the "split wasn't unpleasant."
 Stigall went on to launch a podcast version of his previous radio show featuring his former co-host Paige Powers.

+Stigall has filled in for nationally-syndicated hosts Michael Savage, Rusty Humphries, Lou Dobbs, Fred Thompson, Jerry Doyle, Steve Malzberg, and Sebastian Gorka.
+He has also been a contributor for Salem-owned outlets Townhall and Human Events, as well as Andrew Breitbart's BigHollywood, Philadelphia, The American Spectator, and the Platte County Landmark.

-Sharyl Attkisson Revelation
+Sharyl Attkisson revelation

 On May 25, 2013 Stigall conducted an interview with Sharyl Attkisson and inquired about if she suspected her computer of being hacked as a part of the 2013 Department of Justice investigations of reporters.
 Sharyl responded that her personal and work computers had been compromised and were under investigation.
 She responded, "I think there could be some relationship between these types of things and what happened to me," adding that "something suspicious had been happening since."
 Stigall then had a media clash with Erik Wemple from The Washington Post.
 Prior to the release of Attkisson's book, Wemple had criticized her for "ladling out hints and half-assertions about the violations of her computers, as she was apparently holding back details that could assist the public in determining just who was responsible for them."
-Her 2014 book, Stonewalled, chronicled her on-air exchange with Stigall and revealed that it was an unexpected encounter for her that became a national news story.
+Her 2014 book Stonewalled chronicled her on-air exchange with Stigall and revealed that it was an unexpected encounter for her that became a national news story.